rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

-# Exercise 5 - Build a Spring Boot microservice using Spring Cloud features
+# Exercise 5 - Build a Spring Boot microservice using Spring Apps features

-In this exercise, we'll build a similar service to the one from exercise 2, but with the addition of two important Spring Cloud features.
-First, we'll add this service to Spring Cloud registry for discovery by other services.
+In this exercise, we'll build a similar service to the one from exercise 2, but with the addition of two important Spring Apps features.
+First, we'll add this service to Spring Apps registry for discovery by other services.
 Second, we'll use Spring Cloud Config to inject a setting from a Git repository into the application and display it on the screen.

 ---

 ## What we are going to build

-1. We are going to build again a simple Spring Boot microservice like in exercise 2, but this time it will use two major Spring Cloud features:
+1. We are going to build again a simple Spring Boot microservice like in exercise 2, but this time it will use two major Spring Apps features:

-2. It will be connected to a Spring Cloud Service Registry so it can discover other microservices, as well as being discovered itself!
+2. It will be connected to a Spring Apps Service Registry so it can discover other microservices, as well as being discovered itself!

-3. It will get its configuration from the Spring Cloud Config server that we configured in exercise 4.
+3. It will get its configuration from the Spring Apps Config server that we configured in exercise 4.

-4. For both features, it will just be a matter of adding an official Spring Boot starter, and Azure Spring Cloud will take care of everything else.
+4. For both features, it will just be a matter of adding an official Spring Boot starter, and Azure Spring Apps will take care of everything else.

-## Task 1 : Create a simple Spring Cloud microservice
+## Task 1 : Create a simple Spring Apps microservice

 1. Open Git bash from the start menu if not already opened.